ephie-gyamfi/ephie-gyamfi/README.md

 - 👋 Hi, I’m @ephie-gyamfi
-- 👀 I’m interested in Front-End Development and Web Design
+- 👀 I’m interested in Cloud Engineering & network fundamentals
-- 🌱 I’m currently brushing up on CSS & JavaScript
+- 🌱 I’m currently brushing up on JavaScript
 - 📫 How to reach me on LinkedIn

 <!---